Xerox Star: The Star development process

 The Star was implemented in the programming language Mesa, a direct precursor to Modula-2 and Modula-3.
-Mesa was not object-oriented, but included processes (threads) and monitors (mutexes) in the language.
-Mesa required creating two files for every module: a definition module specified data structures and procedures for each object, and one or more implementation modules contained the code for the procedures.
-Traits were a programming convention used to implement object-oriented capabilities and multiple inheritance in the Star/Viewpoint customer environment.
+Mesa is not object-oriented, but includes processes (threads) and monitors (mutexes) in the language.
+Mesa requires creating two files for every module: a definition module specified data structures and procedures for each object, and one or more implementation modules contained the code for the procedures.
+Traits is a programming convention used to implement object-oriented capabilities and multiple inheritance in the customer environment of Star and Viewpoint.

-The Star team used a sophisticated integrated development environment (IDE), named internally Tajo and externally Xerox Development Environment (XDE).
-Tajo had many similarities with the Smalltalk-80 environment, but it had many added tools.
-For example, the version control system DF, which required programmers to check out modules before they could be changed.
-Any change in a module which would force changes in dependent modules were closely tracked and documented.
-Changes to lower level modules required various levels of approval.
+The Star team used a sophisticated integrated development environment (IDE), codenamed Tajo and externally named Xerox Development Environment (XDE).
+Tajo has many similarities with the Smalltalk-80 environment, but has many added tools, such as the version control system DF, which requires programmers to check out modules before they are changed.
+Any change in a module which force changes in dependent modules are closely tracked and documented.
+Changes to lower level modules require various levels of approval.

 The software development process was intense.
 It involved much prototyping and user testing.
 The software engineers had to develop new network communications protocols and data-encoding schemes when those used in PARC's research environment proved inadequate.

 Initially, all development was done on Alto workstations.
 These were not well suited to the extreme burdens placed by the software.
 Even the processor intended for the product proved inadequate and involved a last minute hardware redesign.
 Many software redesigns, rewrites, and late additions had to be made, variously based on results from user testing, and marketing and systems considerations.

 A Japanese language version of the system was produced in conjunction with Fuji Xerox, code named J-Star, and full support for international customers.